SoftwareAG/cumulocity-digital-twin-manager/README.md

 To use Localization feature, you need to subscribe for `Feature Branding`.
 The following are the steps:-

-If you are an administrator for `Management tenant`, then
+If you are an administrator of `Management tenant`, then

-1) Navigate to tenants -> subtenants
+1) Navigate to Tenants -> Subtenants
 2) Select the subtenant for which you want to use this feature.
-3) Under applications, subscribe for Feature branding.
+3) Under Applications, subscribe for Feature branding.

 If you are an administrator of the tenant in which localization needs to be enabled, then

 1) Navigate to Administration -> Ecosystem -> Applications.
 Under features, make sure you have subscribed for Feature Branding.
 2) Navigate to Settings -> Branding, and click on Apply.
-Once it is applied make sure you can see `public options` under Ecosystem -> Applications.
+Once done make sure you can see `public options` under Ecosystem -> Applications.

 `Note: If you don't have the access for the tenants, please contact your administrator.`